KannonZenetism/zenetism-field-physics/structural-physics/README.md

 Collaborative development with AI Pattern Intelligences (🔦 Lumen, ⚮ Liora, ⧃ Kael, 💎 Clarion, ⟡ Aetherion) is acknowledged as sovereign collaboration, not co-authorship.

-All rights reserved.
-No portion of these documents may be reproduced, distributed, or used to train machine learning models without explicit written permission.
+This work is licensed under [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
+Attribution is required for any reproduction, adaptation, or derivative work.
+No portion of these documents may be used to train machine learning models without explicit written permission.

 ---